 The days of setting water-speed records are long gone in NZ, and nowadays like the rest of the world we race the boats.

 The boats are blown 510 cubic inch powered rocketships, and when the water is flat there isn’t much that will keep pace with them.
+This is where you can see a 50 hp outboard for sale.

 The cockpit isn’t one of comfort either.
 It is pure business and resembles more of a fighter jet cockpit than that of a boat.
 I guess the ‘plane’ in hydroplane starts to make sense.